e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-2-splunk-intro-lab.md

 4. Save the first search through **Actions -> Save As -> Report**, naming it "Last 15 Minutes Index Volume" and keeping sharing set to "This app".
 5. From the results, click **Visualize** and choose **Column** to review relative volume before returning to the search workspace.

-*Checkpoint:* List any indexes showing zero events in the last 15 minutes and note whether a data source or forwarder needs attention.

 ## Exercise 3 – Building Dashboards
 1. Run the search `index=sysmon | stats count by host, Image | sort - count limit=10` to view top processes.